handcraftdev/handcraft/docs/SUBSCRIPTION_SYSTEM.md

 - Common NFT (weight: 1) - All 5 pools decremented correctly
 - Uncommon NFT (weight: 5) - All 5 pools decremented correctly
 - UnifiedNftRewardState account closed and rent refunded to user

+### Bug Fix: Bundle 50/50 SOL Transfer (Dec 13, 2025)

+**Problem:** `simple_mint_bundle` was using direct lamport manipulation to transfer SOL to ContentRewardPools, which failed with "instruction spent from the balance of an account it does not own".

+**Solution:** Changed from direct lamport manipulation to `solana_program::program::invoke` with `system_instruction::transfer`, which properly authorizes the transfer through the payer's signature.

+**Verification:** Bundle 50/50 distribution tested and verified working:
+- 0.05 SOL mint price generates 0.006 SOL holder rewards (12%)
+- 50% (0.003 SOL) correctly sent to BundleRewardPool
+- 50% (0.003 SOL) correctly distributed across 3 ContentRewardPools (0.001 SOL each)